Houses

 Welcome to Radnor House!

 In Radnor House we pride ourselves on our resilience and our ability to support one another.
 We are committed to being the best that we can be, in everything that we do.
-Through assemblies and tutor time students learn how to be active and responsibilities citizens, both of the school and the wider community and we share our successes in order to inspire others.
+Through assemblies and tutor time students learn how to be active and responsibilities citizens, both within the school and the wider community and we aim to inspire others with our commitment and dedication to our work.

-Charity fundraising is a large part of our House activities.
-Last year we raised £2,875 for The John McNeill Opportunity Centre.
-This year our students have chosen Julia's House.
-I am incredibly proud to the be the head of Radnor House and what strikes me the most about my Radnorites is that they recognise and value the work of charities and the impact it has on people less fortunate than themselves.
+Charity fundraising is very important to us.
+Over the last 2 years, we have raised over £3000 for Young Lives vs Cancer through fundraising activities and the Great Big Walk.
+This year our students have chosen Cancer Research as our charity.
+I am incredibly proud of what we have achieved through charity work and what strikes me the most about my Radnorites is that they recognise and value the work of charities and the impact it has on people less fortunate than themselves.

-As Head of House I am lucky to have a fantastic team of Tutors who regularly go above and beyond, in order to support and motivate their tutees.
+As Head of House I am lucky to have a fantastic team of Tutors who regularly go above and beyond in order to support and motivate their tutees.
+They provide both academic and pastoral support so that their tutees can become the source of their own success.

 Welcome to Wick House!